×

 When we asked expats what advice they would give a foreigner before buying a property in Canada, they said:

 "1.
 Be sure to get pre-approved for a mortgage before you start looking for properties.
 2. Research different areas to make sure the neighbourhood is a good fit for you.
 3. Think about the potential resale value of a property before making your final decision.
 4. Budget for closing costs in addition to the purchase price of the property.
 5. Consider hiring a lawyer or a notary to review any documents before signing them.
 6. Ensure you are aware of any extra fees or charges that could be applied.
 7. Be aware of the local taxes for the property.
 8. Take the time to inspect the interior and exterior of a property before signing any documents.
 9. Familiarize yourself with provincial and federal regulations regarding the purchase of property.
-10. Double check the title of the property to make sure there are no liens or encumbrances," explained one person living in Canada.
+10. Double check the title of the property to make sure there are no liens or encumbrances," explained one foreigner living in Canada.

 Are foreigners allowed to own property in Canada?